jarvick257/udacity-drl-continuous/README.md

 ### Setup
 The setup for this repo is almost identical to https://github.com/udacity/deep-reinforcement-learning#dependencies so make sure to follow the installation instructions there.  \
+For training, the multi-agent environment is expected to be located at `<git root>/Reacher_Linux_multi` For testing, the single-agent environment is expected to be located at `<git root>/Reacher_Linux_single`

 If you wish to run with one of the pretrained models from the checkpoint folder, torch must be upgraded to a newer version:
 ``` bash
 pip3 install --upgrade torch